mui/mui-x/docs/data/data-grid/layout/layout.md

 ## Percentage dimensions

-When using percentages (%) for height or width, make sure the container that you put your data grid in, has an intrinsic dimension.
+When using percentages (%) for height or width, make sure that the Data Grid's parent container has intrinsic dimensions.
 Browsers adjust the element based on a percentage of its parent's size.
 If the parent has no size, the percentage will be zero.

 ## Predefined dimensions